brndnknn/playlist-lab/README.md

 - Provides an interactive interface for users to refine their playlists.

 ## Technology Stack
-- **Local LLM Model:** Options may include LLaMA, GPT4All, or other open-source LLMs.
+- **Ollama** (Local LLM Orchestrator): Handles open-source LLMs such as LLaMA 2, GPT4All, Mistral, etc.
 - **Spotify API:** Used for playlist creation and song retrieval.
 - **Backend:** Python with Flask or FastAPI for handling API requests.
 - **Frontend (Optional):** React or a CLI-based interface for user input.